top of page

 • What opportunities exist for collaboration and impact across faith communities?

-Panel members are Rabbi Aaron Alexander, Adas Israel; Rev. Nancy Ladd, River Road Unitarian Church; Rev. Glenna Huber Episcopal Church of the Epiphany; and Dr. Talib M. Shareef, Masjid Muhammad, The Nation's Mosque.
+Panel members are Rabbi Aaron Alexander, Adas Israel; Rev. Glenna Huber Episcopal Church of the Epiphany; Rev. William H. Lamar IV, Metropolitan AME; and Dr. Talib M. Shareef, Masjid Muhammad, The Nation's Mosque.
 The panel will be facilitated by Steve Metalitz, Co-Chair of Temple Sinai’s Multiracial Sinai Committee, and member of the Davis Center for Social Justice Steering Committee.

 JUNE